2001–02 Air Force Falcons men's basketball team

 The 2001–02 Air Force Falcons men's basketball team represented the United States Air Force Academy in the 2001–02 NCAA Division I men's basketball season.
-Led by 2nd-year head coach Joe Scott, they played their home games at the Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado.
+Led by 2nd-year head coach Joe Scott, they played their home games at Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado.
+Air Force finished 9–19 overall and tied for last place in the Mountain West with a 3–11 conference record.